-The Company has invested in a note receivable of \$234,000, which is with an unrelated third party, has an annual interest rate of 15 percent and matures in 2021.
+The Company has invested in a note receivable with an unrelated third party which has an annual interest rate of 15 percent and matures in November 2021.
 Interest is paid monthly.
-Principal repayments are scheduled to start in February 2019.
-The balance of this note was \$234,000 at December 31, 2018, with \$70,000 included in Notes Receivable in current assets and \$164,000 as Note Receivable, non-current.
+Principal repayments began in February 2019 and will continue quarterly until maturity.
+The balance of this note was \$216,000 at March 31, 2019, with \$73,000 included in Notes Receivable in current assets and \$143,000 as Note Receivable, non-current.